Raam-Pravin/backwardselection/README.md

 # backward_selection
 ## Overview:
-backward_selection is a package for backwards selection, providing a function which performs backwards selection
+backward_selection is a R package for backwards selection, providing a implementation of backwards selection from scratch

 given:
 (data frame, outcome variable, vector of predictor variables)